| Note: Spellings are as they appear in the

 Douglas, relict of the late Levi Warner Nichols, aged eighty-four years.

-the daughter there are two sons - Douglas in Harvard, Nebraska, and Wilmot, a
+there are two sons - Douglas in Harvard, Nebraska, and Wilmot, a graduate in

 3 1893 Napanee Express Mar